suderman/nixos/secrets/README.md

 [secrets.nix](https://github.com/suderman/nixos/blob/main/secrets/secrets.nix)
 file is not imported into my NixOS configuration, but strictly used by the `agenix` CLI.

+By default, secrets are not enabled for a host configuration.
+This is to avoid problems installing this repo onto a new system that hasn't yet been authenticated (had their host key added).
+To have access to these secrets, the host configuration should include the following:

+    { config, ... }: {

+        # Enable secrets
+        secrets.enable = true;
+    }

 ## Commands

 A few helper